|

 Complementary to existing products

 This pattern sits alongside Cloudflare's AI crawl control and monetisation tools, and alongside content marketplace licensing deals.
 Cloudflare handles access decisions at the edge.
 Marketplaces handle licensing and payment.
 OA handles attribution - what happened after access was granted, across all of those channels.
-A publisher uses all three.
+A content owner uses all three.

 Configuration